4.2 Business Cycles and Economic Indicators

 Key Takeaways

-- Business cycles move through expansion, peak, contraction, trough, and recovery, but cycle length and depth vary.
+- Business cycles move through expansion, peak, contraction, and trough, but length and depth vary and cannot be timed mechanically.

-- Leading, coincident, and lagging indicators differ by timing, not by importance.
+- Leading, coincident, and lagging indicators differ by timing relative to the cycle, not by importance.

 Business Cycles and Indicator Timing

-A business cycle is the recurring fluctuation of real economic activity around its long-term trend.
-The usual phases are expansion, peak, contraction, trough, and recovery.
-Cycles are irregular.
-The exam is less interested in dating a cycle and more interested in how indicators behave as activity strengthens or weakens.
+A business cycle is the recurring fluctuation of real economic activity around its long-term trend, with phases of expansion, peak, contraction, and trough.
+The CFA curriculum cares less about dating turning points and more about how variables behave as activity strengthens or weakens.
+Cycles are irregular: post-1945 U.S. expansions have lasted from under a year to over a decade, so candidates should never assume a fixed length.

-Gross domestic product measures the market value of final goods and services produced within an economy.
-The spending identity is GDP = C + I + G + (X - M).
-Consumption is usually the largest component in developed economies.
-Investment is often more cyclical because businesses delay or accelerate capital spending as expectations change.
+Gross domestic product (GDP) is the market value of all final goods and services produced within an economy in a period.
+The expenditure identity is GDP = C + I + G + (X - M), where C is consumption, I is investment, G is government spending, and (X - M) is net exports.
+Consumption is usually the largest component in developed economies (roughly two-thirds of U.S. GDP).
+Investment is the most cyclical because firms accelerate or delay capital spending as expectations shift.

 Structured Aid: Indicator Timing Table